Skip to main content

 ***Using Fitbit with Veri requires an active account with Fitbit.

-You will be asked to give permission for Veri to read the Sleep, Readiness, and Activity data, Heart Rate Data, and Workout Data in accordance with Veri’s privacy policy.
+You will be asked to permit Veri to read the Sleep, Readiness, Activity data, Heart Rate Data, and Workout Data in accordance with Veri’s privacy policy.

-You can manually toggle off any of these permissions later, but not enabling them at this point will require you to reauthorize Veri if you want to enable them later.
+You can manually toggle off any of these permissions later if you'd like.
+However, not enabling them at this point will require you to reauthorize Veri if you decide that you want to enable them later.

 You are now ready to use Fitbit!
 By default, Sleep, Heart Rate, and Workouts should be enabled.
 If you have a mix of devices (For example: Apple Health for Heart Rate, Fitbit for Sleep), you can make the appropriate adjustments here by toggling on or off the data points you want from each source.